osrf/gazebo_design/nested_model/nested_model.md

 * The Schematic View will create a new node to represent a nested model.
 The child models and links of a nested model will not be shown.

+* The 3D view will visualize the whole nested model and all child components (links, joints, collisions, visuals, etc) but they can not be edited.
+Similar to SolidWorks, modifications to a nested model (analogous to an assembly in SolidWorks) will need to be performed in a separate session of the model editor.

 **Gazebo GUI**

 The following GUI tools will be extended in order to interact with nested